kanboard/kanboard/docs/github-webhooks.markdown

 - Choose the event: **Github issue assignee change**
 - Choose the action: **Change the assignee based on an external username**

-Note: The username must be the same between Github and Kanboard.
+Note: The username must be the same between Github and Kanboard and the user must be member of the project.

 ### Assign a category when an issue is tagged on Github